-There are certain circumstances under which it may be necessary to impose fixed term exclusions.
+There are certain circumstances under which it may be necessary to impose suspensions.
 These include, but are not exclusive to:

-- Deliberate refusal to comply with staff instructions causing significant disruption to learning for other pupils - Deliberate unprovoked and significant aggression towards another pupil - Deliberate unprovoked and significant aggression towards a member of staff - Serious bullying (for definition see Anti-bullying policy) - Deliberate, knowing, repeated and/or targeted racism - Behaviour which puts others or the pupil at risk of injury - Deliberate and significant damage to property
+- Deliberate refusal to comply with staff instructions causing significant disruption to learning for other pupils - Deliberate and significant damage to property - Deliberate unprovoked and significant aggression towards another pupil - Deliberate unprovoked and significant aggression towards a member of staff - Serious bullying - Serious racism - Behaviour which puts others or the pupil at risk of injury

-Fixed term exclusions will not be undertaken lightly and the circumstances of all incidents will be fully investigated prior to the decision to exclude being taken.
+Suspensions will not be undertaken lightly and the circumstances of all incidents will be fully investigated prior to the decision to suspend being taken.
 The seriousness of incidents will be considered on a case by case basis.

-If a pupil has received three fixed term exclusions and there is no improvement in his/her behaviour, despite the involvement of the agencies mentioned above, a permanent exclusion will be considered by the Governing Body, following the protocols set out by Northumberland Education Authority
+If a pupil has received three suspensions and there is no improvement in his/her behaviour, despite the involvement of the agencies mentioned above, a permanent exclusion will be considered by the Governing Body, following the protocols set out by Northumberland Education Authority.

-Roles and responsibilities of headteacher, staff and governors
+Roles and responsibilities of headteacher, staff and, governors

 The headteacher will be responsible for ensuring that this policy is implemented and for reporting to governors on its impact.
-In the case of exclusions she will:
+In the case of suspensions she will:

-- inform the pupil's parent of the period of any exclusion, or of a permanent exclusion - give the reasons for the exclusion - advise the parent that they may make representations about the exclusion to the governing body's discipline committee - advise the parent how his or her representations may be made - notify both the local education authority and the governing body's discipline committee of the details of the exclusion, including the reasons for it, in the case of (a) a permanent exclusion or a fixed-period exclusion converted to a permanent one; (b) a fixed-period exclusion of more than five days or which brings the days the pupils has been excluded in one term to more than five; (c) an exclusion that would result in the pupil losing the opportunity to take a public exam.
+- inform the pupil's parent of the period of any suspensions, or of a permanent exclusion - give the reasons for the suspension /permanent exclusion - advise the parent that they may make representations about the suspension /permanent exclusion to the governing body's discipline committee - advise the parent how his or her representations may be made - notify both the local education authority and the governing body's discipline committee of the details of the suspension / exclusion, including the reasons for it, in the case of (a) a permanent exclusion or a fixed-period exclusion converted to a permanent one; (b) a fixed-period exclusion of more than five days or which brings the days the pupils has been excluded in one term to more than five; (c) an exclusion that would result in the pupil losing the opportunity to take a public exam.